Center Leader

 Innovative Food Science and Nutrition Research Group (Food@TAR)

 AP Dr. Ong Yien Yien, Asst.
 Prof. Dr. Lim Lee Chang, AP Dr. Tang Pei Ling, AP Dr. Koo Hui Chin, AP Dr. Ng Siou Pei, AP Dr. Thed Swee Tee, Asst.
 Prof. Dr. Chong Cheong Yew, Asst.
-Prof. Dr. Won Hui Loo, Asst.
 Prof. Dr. Tan Phui Yee, Asst.
 Prof. Dr. Kek Siok Peng, Asst.
 Prof. Dr. Zunura’in Binti Zahali.

 This list is non-exhaustive, FOAS and TAR UMT researchers are welcome to join the Innovative Food Science and Nutrition Research Group should their area of interest align to the Group’s objectives, vision and rationale.